Felspar/test/README.md

 If the type doesn't support printing then it will be shown as `?? unprintable ??` instead.

+## Time outs

+By default the test runner will time out after 30 seconds.
+To increase this number define the pre-processor symbol `FELSPAR_TEST_RUNNER_TIMEOUT_SECONDS` to a higher (or, if you want, a smaller) number in your build configuration for the tests.

 ## TODO

 * Implement the spaceship operator.